pepa65/piring/README.md

 Pi with 3.5" 480x320 touchscreen and a relay that controls the power to the amplifier, and a audio lead from the pi's output to the amplifier's input, so that apart from ringing the various school bells, alarms can be sounded and announcements can be made.
+The relay is powered from the 5V pin(2) closest to the corner and ground by the pin (39) closest to the opposite corner.
+The signal pin (37) is next to the ground pin.

 ## Function
 The Normal schedule will ring on every weekday, unless that day is